SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-database-copies.md

 The script provides two options for balancing active database copies within a DAG:

-- **BalanceDbsByActivationPreference** When this option is specified, the script attempts to move databases to their most preferred copy (based on activation preference) without regard to the Active Directory site.
+- **BalanceDbsByActivationPreference**: When this option is specified, the script attempts to move databases to their most preferred copy (based on activation preference) without regard to the Active Directory site.

-- **BalanceDbsBySiteAndActivationPreference** When this option is specified, the script attempts to move active databases to their most preferred copy, while also trying to balance active databases within each Active Directory site.
+- **BalanceDbsBySiteAndActivationPreference**: When this option is specified, the script attempts to move active databases to their most preferred copy, while also trying to balance active databases within each Active Directory site.

 After running the script with the first option, the preceding unbalanced DAG becomes balanced, as shown in the following table.